kosarev/z80/README.md

 For example, what if the default representation of the processor's internal state doesn't fit the needs of your application?
-Say, you might be forced to follow a different order of registers or you just want to control the way they are packed in a structure because there's some external binary API to be compatible with.
+Say, you might be forced to follow a particular order of registers or you just want to control the way they are packed in a structure because there's some external binary API to be compatible with.
 Or, what if you don't need to emulate the whole processor's logic, and just want to check if a given sequence of bytes forms